 2 hours 20 minutes

 Sweet summer peaches add the perfect dose of seasonal flavor to this simple-yet-elegant entrée.
-Prepare with delivered Greensbury's Organic, Free-Range Chicken for a healthy dish.
+Prepare with delivered Greensbury's Free-Range Chicken for a healthy dish.

 4 Organic Free-range Chicken Breasts, pounded to an even thickness

 2 Tbs. olive oil + a drizzle, divided

 2 Tbs. minced fresh basil

 2 tsp.
 Dijon mustard

 In shallow dish, combine lemon juice and zest, 2 Tbs. olive oil, basil, Dijon, honey, salt, and pepper and whisk to combine and emulsify.

 Arrange chicken breasts in single layer in dish, and swirl to coat bottoms of each breast.
 Flip breasts and swirl again to coat other sides.
 Cover dish, and refrigerate 2–8 hours.

 Remove chicken from the fridge and preheat grill to medium.
 Gently rub cut surfaces of peaches with light drizzle of olive oil.
 Grill chicken until just cooked through, about 5–6 minutes per side.